r-spatial/sftime/cran-comments.md

 # Submission 2:

 ## Resubmission
 This is a resubmission.
-In this version we have addressed the following issues:
+We have addressed the following issues:

 * "Please always write package names, software names and API (application programming interface) names in single quotes in title and description. e.g: --> 'stars' ":
   - This was checked for all function titles and the DESCRIPTION.
 Changes were made in the DESCRIPTION and tidyverse.Rd.